 Eventually, the words of thanksgiving prayers involved the recognition and celebration of the colonists’ victory of “oppression” of the “heathen captives.”
 In other words, the Pilgrims actually tried to convince themselves that they were the ones being oppressed by the Indians, and were forced to fight back!

-As Black Conscious men and women, we know the truth: that Thanksgiving marks the beginning of one of the worst human injustices — the suppression, oppression, and near annihilation of the Native Indians.
-In one word:
+As Black Conscious men and women, we know the truth: that Thanksgiving commemorates the beginning of one of the worst human injustices — the suppression, oppression, and near annihilation of the Indigenous Americans.

 Unfortunately, this is not the case.
 America continues to slaughter the indigenous people of the world for the same reasons they massacred Native Americans.
 In Iraq, Palestine, Libya, Egypt, Sudan, Uganda, and all across Africa, the United States is directly involved in acts of military aggression against the indigenous people of the world.